khakhalin/notes/keywords/spark.md

 Main object: Spark DataFrame, created with `spark.createDataFrame()`, from a list of `(key, value)` tuples (NOT a dict as for [[pandas]]).
 Keys here correspond to columns.
 The schema for the data may be both implicit (derived from the data on dataframe creation), or explicit.

-One can also create a Spark df from a Pandas df; that may be a good approach if you absolutely need to create a dataframe it from a dictionary.
+One can also create a Spark df from a Pandas df, which in practice may be the best approach if you need to quickly create a small dataframe.

 To open some data into a dataframe:
 * `spark.read.parquet('filename')` (or `.csv`, or some other formats)